-To further investigate the reasons for the similarity of the response to 0.8 m MSLR of case study 2 compared to the shelf model DCSMv6FM (Figure 6c and Figure 8b) we analyse the mean flooded area at tidal high water (wet areas) and the dissipation rate in different runsboth case studies (Table 3).
-Since we expect the main differences to be in the shallow part of the German Bight, we determine the average values within the area of the Wadden Sea including shallow parts out as far as 20 m depth (shown as-by the polygon in Figure 2).
-Case study 1 serves now as reference.
-In this way the pure effect of the different resolution of bathymetry is considered.
+To further investigate the reasons for the similarity of the response to 0.8 m MSLR of case study 2 compared to the shelf model DCSMv6FM (Figure 6c and Figure 8b) we analyse the mean flooded area at tidal high water (wet areas) and the dissipation rate in different runs (Table 3).
+Since we expect the main differences to be in the shallow part of the German Bight, we determine the average values within the area of the Wadden Sea including shallow parts out as far as 20 m depth (shown by the polygon in Figure 2).

 The numbers in Table 3 show that wet areas increase due to MSLR.
-In both situations case studies, i.e. in with the highly resolved bathymetry and in the coarsely resolved bathymetry, the gain of wet areas due to MSLR of 0.8 m is about the same.
-In contrast, the change in dissipation rate due to mean sea level rise differs between the case studiesruns.
-With the In case study 1 (fine bathymetry) the dissipation rate increases by about 21 % (0.6×10-3 W/m2) whereas in case study 2 (with the coarse bathymetry) it increases only by about 7% (0.2×10-3 W/m2).
+In both situations with the highly resolved bathymetry and in the coarsely resolved bathymetry, the gain of wet areas due to MSLR of 0.8 m is about the same.
+In contrast, the change in dissipation rate due to mean sea level rise differs between the runs.
+With the fine bathymetry the dissipation rate increases by about 21 % $(0.6 \times 10^{-3} \text{ W/m}^2)$ whereas with the coarse bathymetry it increases only by about 7% $(0.2 \times 10^{-3} \text{ W/m}^2)$ .